-I like to think of myself as a real Las Vegas expert.
-I’ve been to Las Vegas more times than I can count.
-So when it comes to Sin City, I have quite an array of knowledge.
+When it comes to Sin City, there are so many different ways to plan your trip.
+Maybe you want to stay and experience everything that the resort has to offer, or catch every show on the strip.
 Whether it’s your first time there or your twentieth, here are just some of the great things to do with our weekend getaway guide to Las Vegas!

 Where to Stay

-Encore Resort – My personal favorite of them all is the Encore Resort.
+Looking for an elevated Vegas experience?
+Head straight to Encore Resort.
 Sure the posh suites with views of the Strip, luxe bedding, and grand bathrooms help.
-But the Encore is home to Vegas’ prime nightclubs, nicest casinos, and the best restaurants, IMO.
+But the Encore is home to Vegas’ prime nightclubs, nicest casinos, and the best restaurants.

 Where to Eat

-Culinary Dropout – Of course no restaurant list would be complete without an amazzzzzing brunch spot.
+Of course no restaurant list would be complete without an amazing brunch spot.
 Probably the most decadent brunch in town along with the greatest hangover cure is off The Strip at Culinary Dropout.
-Your drunk self will thank you with foods like Cap‘n Crunch Crusted French Toast battered in cereal milk custard, Soft Pretzel and Provolone Fondue, and Queen Lady Hot Mess.
+Your drunk self will thank you with foods like Bread Pudding French Toast, Monkey Bread, and Buttermilk Pie.

 What to Do

 You might be the type of person who loves to casually soak some rays by the pool, with a cocktail in hand and slowly drift off to sleep.
 Maybe you’re the type who gets dressed up to dress down and dance all afternoon at the biggest day club in town.
 Whatever your M.O., it’s definitely time you hit some pool time.